Why is workforce planning important? Because employees are the foundation upon which every successful company is built.

 Addressing gaps in your current workforce

-Analyzing the skills of your current employees helps you determine gaps that need to be filled, through either hiring or education and training.
+Analyzing the skills of your current employees helps you determine gaps that need to be filled, through either hiring or training and development.
 You know exactly what you need today and in the future to help your business achieve its goals and objectives.

 Success in business hinges on developing and improving key performance indicators (KPIs).
-The data that comes from your strategic workforce plan helps move your business forward and ensures that you are always improving the performance metric.
+The data that comes from your strategic workforce plan helps move your business forward and ensures that you are always improving on KPIs, whether it’s a lower turnover rate or lower cost per hire.

 Preparing for the unanticipated